-APPLICATION SCORING SUMMARY (MORE DETAIL FOUND IN SECTIONS 5.1 - 5.4) Category Scoring Financing Committed Permanent Public Funds Three (3) points will be awarded for every one percent (1%) of total development cost financed with committed public funds, up to a maximum of 60 points.
+APPLICATION SCORING SUMMARY (MORE DETAIL FOUND IN SECTIONS 5.1 - 5.6) Category Max.
+Points Scoring Financing Committed Permanent Public Funds 60 Three (3) points will be awarded for every one percent (1%) of total development cost financed with committed public funds, up to a maximum of 60 points.
 Projects in unincorporated Los Angeles County or those using County-owned land receive full points.
-Committed Rental Subsidies for Special Needs Units 30 Projects in unincorporated LA County or LACDA Section 8 participating jurisdiction that are applying for rental assistance through this NOFA will receive full points.
-Development Team Developer Experience - Affordable 50 Managing GP Experience - Special Needs 25 See Section 5.2 for point allocation PM Experience - Special Needs 45 See Section 5.2 for point allocation.
-Architect Experience 25 Geography Unincorporated Los Angeles County projects and projects developed on County-owned land 100 Incorporated jurisdictions outside of the City of Los Angeles 75 Readiness

-All other project funding is committed 75 NOFA funds and/or tax credits is/are the only remaining funding needed.
+Committed Rental Subsidies for Special Needs Units 30 Projects in unincorporated Los Angeles County or LACDA Section 8 participating jurisdiction that are applying for rental assistance through this NOFA will receive full points.
+Development Team Developer Experience - Affordable 50 Certified Sponsor - Equity Points 20 Managing GP Experience - Special Needs 25 Certified Sponsor - Equity Points 20 See Section 5.2 for point allocation PM Experience - Special Needs 45 See Section 5.2 for point allocation.
+Certified Sponsor - Equity Points 20 Architect Experience 25 Certified Sponsor - Equity Points 20 Readiness All other project funding is committed 95 NOFA funds and/or tax credits is/are the only remaining funding needed.
 Entitlements for project are complete, or project can be developed by-right 75 Evidenced by completed entitlements or a zoning verification letter.
-County Priorities The project is supported by the County's Affordable Housing and Sustainable Communities workgroup or the project is receiving other County support 150 County support does not include prior NOFA funding.
-The project is located in a high or highest resource area (see map) 100 The project is located in an identified area of displacement (see map) 100 Project size - 1 point for each affordable housing unit in the project 65 Excludes units reserved for the onsite manager.
-Bonus Points - Project Type Special Needs project 100 The project provides either 49% of project units or 50 units that are reserved for a Special Needs population (excludes manager's unit).
-MAXIMUM APPLICATION POINTS 1,000
+County Priorities The project is selected by the County's Affordable Housing and Sustainable Communities workgroup, or the project received tangible County capital funding 150 Tangible County support does not include prior NOFA funding.
+Project size - 1 point for each affordable housing unit in the project 65 Excludes units reserved for the onsite manager.
+Special Needs project - Housing Type 100 The project provides either 49% of project units or 50 units that are reserved for a Special Needs population (excludes manager's unit).
+The project is located in a high or highest resource area 100 The project is located in an identified area of displacement 100 MAXIMUM APPLICATION POINTS 1,000